kubeshop/kusk-gateway/docs/api_autopilot.md

 ```sh
 kubectl apply -f svc.yaml
 ```
-Or edit existing Kubernetes service to add annotation `kusk-gateway/openapi-url` with URL to the location of your OpenAPI
+Or edit an existing Kubernetes service to add the annotation `kusk-gateway/openapi-url` with a URL to the location of your OpenAPI

 ## Under the hood